Learning Abroad Center

 • Visit to the Tower of London

-• Guided tour of St. Paul's Cathedral
+• Tour of St. Paul's Cathedral

-• Multiple Theatre performances including a performance at the Globe Theatre complex
+• Multiple theatre performances including a performance at the Globe Theatre complex

-An overnight excursion to Shakespeare's hometown of Stratford-upon-Avon may include:
+A 3-day excursion to Shakespeare's hometown of Stratford-upon-Avon may include:

 • Tour of Shakespeare’s birthplace